 Tak Chee House

 Tak Chee is an unassuming little Northbridge restaurant that sure knows how to make laksa.
 Perfectly coconut-y, spicy and loaded with all the usual suspects, this will warm you up instantly.
-The Hainanese chicken rise is also some of the best in Perth, so make sure you do two trips.
+The Hainanese chicken rice is also some of the best in Perth, so make sure you do two trips.

 While it’s on the pricier side, if you’re after some fine dining laksa, Long Chim is the place to go.
 Everything the crew at Long Chim makes is outstanding and the laksa is no exception.
 Take your pick from prawn and fish dumpling laksa with red curry or bean curd laksa with peanuts and pickled mustard greens.